GrafTech International Ltd. (EAF) Bundle

 GrafTech International Ltd. (EAF) History

-- Year established: 1886, as the National Carbon Company.
+The company was established in 1886, originally as the National Carbon Company.

-- Initial capital/funding: Specific initial funding details for National Carbon Company in 1886 are not readily available; however, its growth was significantly fueled following its integration into the Union Carbide structure.
+Specific initial funding details for the National Carbon Company in 1886 are not readily available, but its subsequent growth and industrial scale were significantly fueled following its integration into the larger Union Carbide corporate structure.

 | Year | Key Event | Significance |